ahmedaq/MPF-BML-GUI/README.md

       * Input file in Excel format for providing different weights to samples in order to reduce any sampling bias (each sample is given the same weight if no data is provided) [optional input];
       * Input file comprising maximum entropy model parameters for initializing the method (see Supplementary Text S1) [optional input].

-2. For testing purposes, you can use the data provided in the Datasets folder in this repository.
-For demonstration purposes, we will use the data of HIV p7 nucleocapsid protein "p7-alignment.fasta".
+2. For testing purposes, you can use the data provided in the "Datasets" folder in this repository.
+For demonstration purposes, we will focus on the data of HIV p7 nucleocapsid protein "p7-alignment.fasta" present in the "Datasets" folder.

-    **IMPORTANT**: The data to be analyzed must be in the same directory where application is installed, e.g., /Documents/MPF-BML-GUI/applications/.
+    **IMPORTANT**: The data to be analyzed (e.g. the file "p7-alignment.fasta" in this example) must be in the same directory where application is installed, e.g., /Documents/MPF-BML-GUI/applications/.

 ### Setting the parameters
+In the "Parameters" panel of MPF-BML GUI, the user can set values of the different parameters involved in the three steps of the MPF-BML method (see (Louie et al., 2018) and Supplementary Text S2 for details of these parameters).
+A brief description of all parameters is also provided as tooltip to assist the user.
+The default values of these parameters, which were found to return a reasonable model for the majority of the test data, are already set.

+For our example dataset of HIV p7, we will only change the value of the BML parameter "Max eps" from 1.0 (default) to 1.5.
+This change enables the user to obtain a reasonable maximum entropy model in 10-20 minutes (for a standard computer with 2 cores).

 ### Running the MPF-BML method
+After providing input data and setting the parameters, the user can run the method by clicking on the “Run MPF-BML” button in the MPF-BML GUI.
+A “Stop” button is also provided to the user to stop execution in case the algorithm is not converging.
+Progress of the execution process is displayed in the “Processing information” panel of MPF-BML GUI.

 ### Inferred model verification
+The inferred models (MPF-only and MPF-BML) are validated by comparing the following statistical quantities of configurations in the data with those obtained from the inferred model
+1. the individual frequencies (pi),
+2. the pair-wise frequencies (pij),
+3. the connected correlations (pij - pipj), and
+4. the probability P(k) of observing a configuration with k differences with the consensus con-figuration.

 ### Saved output data

 3. The inferred maximum entropy parameters using MPF and  MPF-BML are saved in Excel format (see Supplementary Table 2), and the MCMC samples generated based on the inferred MPF-BML model (used in model verification) are also saved in a separate Excel file.